-(a) To indicate WHEN the ball is out of play.

-(b) To indicate which side is entitled to (1) the corner-kick.

-(2) the goal-kick.

-(3) the throw-in.

-(c) To assist the Referee in carrying out the game in accordance with the Laws.
+- (a) To indicate WHEN the ball is out of play. - (b) To indicate when the ball has crossed the goal-line and whether a corner-kick or a goal-kick is to be awarded. - (c) To indicate which side is entitled to the throw in. - (d) To assist the Referee in carrying out the game in accordance with the Laws.

-The assistance referred to in (c) is:
+The assistance referred to in (d) is:

-- (1) Signalling when the WHOLE of the ball is out of play. - (2) Indicating WHICH side is entitled to the corner-kick, the goal-kick, or the throw-in. - (3) Calling the attention of the Referee to rough play or ungentlemanly conduct. - (4) Giving an opinion on any point on which the Referee may consult him.
+- (1) Signalling when the WHOLE of the ball is out of play. - (2) Indicating Which side is entitled to the corner-kick, the goal-kick, or the throw-in. - (3) Calling the attention of the Referee to rough play or ungentlemanly conduct. - (4) Giving an opinion on any point on which the Referee may consult him.